 Attitude is as important as exercise, and progress must be measured against individual potential rather than a standard medical norm.
 Instead of asking, “what’s wrong?” the idea is to probe for “what’s right,” and to build a roster of activities around an individual’s passions and talents.

-At Marjorie P. Lee, our goal is to help older adults make the right choices to remain healthy and independent.
+At Marjorie P. Lee, our goal is to help seniors make the right choices to remain healthy and independent.
 By creating individualized wellness programs for our residents and staff and adopting a person-centered approach, we have chosen to be the innovative leader in creating an environment that enriches the body, mind, and spirit.

 Look at the latest calendars and class descriptions to see what’s happening now: